Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Dimension Extension of the Benchmark Methods

-SE-CSM in \cite{ref22}, R-CSM in \cite{ref25} and I-2D-CSM in \cite{ref26} only consider 1D DoAs.
-For fair comparison, it is reasonable to extend them to the versions for 2D DoA estimation, where the key of the extension is the selection of the extra focusing angles.
-We give the corresponding rules for the three methods in 2D DoA estimation as follows.
+SE-CSM in \cite{ref19}, R-CSM in \cite{ref22} and I-2D-CSM in \cite{ref23} are only designed for 1D DoA estimation.
+For fair comparison with RIPF-CSM, they are extended to the versions for 2D DoA estimation in this appendix, where the key of extension is the reselection of the focusing angles.
+The details of the extension are explained as follows.

 1) \textit{SE-CSM}: